 For one, let’s start with volume

 AMC’s market volume hasn’t been as high as we need it to be if we’re to see a short squeeze.
-Although, we’re finally beginning to see volume surpass 300m.
-We’ve also seen it go as high as 700m.
+Although, we’re finally beginning to see volume surpass 300 million.
+We’ve also seen it go as high as 700 million.

 The market is going to need big volume to come in so we can see this price action really move.
 Well, how much volume do we need for AMC to squeeze?

-The highest volume we’ve seen so far (post gamma squeeze) was back in February where the volume reached over 400 million.
+The highest volume we’ve seen so (post gamma squeeze) was back in February where the volume reached over 400 million, until recently.
+In June we saw a surge of new retail investors buy AMC stock and volume reached around 700 million.
 The volume will need to be well over this amount.

 Low volume = consolidation

 Not at all.
-Consolidation is just a sign a particular stock has found a level of support.
+Consolidation is just a sign a particular stock has found a level of support and has developed strength.

-Driving the price action up could force short-sellers to close their positions; which leads to the second reason why AMC has not squeezed yet.
+Driving the price action up could force short-sellers to close their positions; however, a new pattern has risen.

 Shorts still need to cover their positions